It is generally said that honey doesn’t go bad.

-Hydrogen peroxide is also a potent inhibitor of bacterial growth, so the presence of peroxide in honey is also a contributor to its longevity, helping to ensure that honey does not go off.
+Hydrogen peroxide is another potent inhibitor of bacterial growth, so the presence of peroxide in honey is also a contributor to its longevity.

-Thirdly, in food science there is something known as ‘the water activity’.
+In food science there is something known as the 'water activity’.
 This is a complex measurement, but in simple terms it is the amount of water in a foodstuff that is available to support microbial growth.

 Whilst honey has a low water content of about 17%, it does however, have a very high sugar content (hardly surprising - it's what makes honey taste sweet after all!).